 As a Swiss-based financial institution that offers asset management, I’d be hard-pressed to write off these keywords due to low to no search volume.
 Especially in Switzerland where there are many languages: German, French, Italian, Romansch, and English being the most common.

-In many cases, the search volume is there... it's just that the tools are not yet reporting on it and these low-hanging keywords have yet to fall on their radar.
+In many other cases, the search volume is there... it's just that the tools are not yet reporting on it.
+These - potentially new/trending - low-hanging keywords have yet to fall on their radar.
 Which, given that 15% of the searches Google sees are entirely new each day, makes sense - the universe of potential keywords is evolving ALL the time.

 And in some cases, you just might find a hidden goldmine, like in this case from Abby Reimer:

 Without further ado, let's explore how this might be a winning tactic to add to your overall SEO strategy.

 The process of getting keyword ideas starts similarly to normal keyword research.
 First, you’ll want to think about what themes you want to target and explore the data within those themes to pinpoint relevant keywords.